Class Geometry

 - bool

-if the geometries are less thandistance
+trueif the geometries are less thandistanceapart.

 Normalize()

-to normal form (or canonical form ).
+Converts this Geometry to normal form (or canonical form ).

 public abstract void Normalize()